cakephp/docs/en/models/associations-linking-models-together.rst

     $this->Recipe->someFunction();

-Similarly in your controller you can access an associated model simply by following your model associations and without adding it to the ``$uses`` array:
+Similarly in your controller you can access an associated model simply by following your model associations:

 ::